bitswipe/docs/api.md

 Bitcoin payments usually take longer than authorizing a credit card payment.
 Thus, creating a payment doesn't block until we receive a payment - we use webhooks instead.

-Webhook is sent as a HTTP POST request with JSON body to a URL specified in user account (in `webhooks` property).
+Webhooks are sent as a HTTP POST request with JSON body to a URL specified in user account (in `webhooks` property).

 If you want to test webhooks out, we recommend using [requestb.in](http://requestb.in/).